Reaching a Consensus in Predictive Loops

 \subsection{Our work}

-Our proposed model of opinion formation interleaves peer interaction with platform dynamics in a recursive manner.
-The platform deploys a learning algorithm that provides predictions to individuals.
-Individuals interact with these predictions and update their opinions.
-Subsequently, opinions evolve through peer interactions, following the classical Friedkin-Johnsen model~\citep{friedkin1990social}.
-The resulting expressed opinions are observed by the platform and inform future model deployments.
-This dynamic process of model updates and opinion formation repeats.
+We model the co-evolution of opinions and predictions as a nested feedback loop.
+The inner-loop describes how opinions evolve through peer interactions, and the outer-loop describes how platforms influence the opinion formation process and subsequently learn from observations to determine future predictions.
 An equilibrium state emerges where the platform has no reason to change its predictions based on observed data.
-This new equilibrium state depends on the choice of learning algorithm, the susceptibilities of individuals to platform influence, as well as traditional parameters, such as network structure and peer susceptibilities.
-With technical results and simulations, we perform investigations into the characteristics of this new equilibrium and illuminate interesting deviations from the classical network equilibria absent performativity.
+This new equilibrium state is not only determined by network characteristics and individuals' susceptibility to peer influence, as in traditional network models, but also the platform's choice of learning algorithm and individuals' susceptibility to platform influence.
+With technical results and simulations, we perform investigations into the characteristics of this new equilibrium and illustrate interesting deviations from the classical network equilibria absent performativity.

-We start by focusing on perfect prediction, ignoring predictive inaccuracies or economic interests, instead, focusing entirely on the qualitative effects due to repeated prediction with performativity.
-We then discuss variants of this model through theoretical results and simulations.
-Our key findings are the following:
+More concretely, we instantiate peer dynamics with the classical Friedkin-Johnsen model~\citep{friedkin1990social}, and focus on self-fulfilling predictions on the side of the platform.
+Through a theoretical analysis of non-parametric prediction and extensive simulations using parametric models our work offers the following key take-aways: